jordhor/grecaptcha/README.md

 # grecaptcha
-Simplify the use of grecaptcha in a web project
+Simplifying the use of grecaptcha in a web project